CGCookie/retopoflow/docs/v4/polystrips.md

 The default selection mode for PolyStrips is Face so that you can quickly select and tweak parts of strips.
 However, you can work in just Vertex and / or Edge select mode just as well if you prefer.

-It's helpful to remember that even though `Ctrl Left Click` to select shortest path is blocked because `Ctrl` is used to create strips, you can always do the same thing with `Ctrl Shift Left Click`.
-So to easily select a part of a strip, `Left Click` to select one face and then `Ctrl Shift Left Click` on another.
+It's helpful to remember that even though `Ctrl LMB` to select shortest path is blocked because `Ctrl` is used to create strips, you can always do the same thing with `Ctrl Shift LMB`.
+So to easily select a part of a strip, `LMB` to select one face and then `Ctrl Shift LMB` on another.

 ## Transforming

-A `Left Click Drag` on components in PolyPen will perform a tweak action similar to Blender's Tweak tool.
+A `LMB Drag` on components in PolyPen will perform a tweak action similar to Blender's Tweak tool.
 The tweaking settings are shared across multiple tools and can be read about on the [Retopoflow Mode](general.html) docs page under Common Settings.

 ## Limitations